apophis51/eliot-nextjs/README.md

 http://localhost:3000/ISS15-server is our Next.js 15 route
 http://localhost:3000/ISS12 is our Next.js 12 route

+You can Incrementaly use Next.js 15 and Next.js 12 side by side same as with the API routes

 ### SSR Code Changes

 In Next.js 15, instead of using getServerSideProps, you can fetch data directly in server components.
 In this example, we fetch ISS location data directly in our page.
 This data is rendered on the server and then sent to the client each time the page is refreshed.
 Notice how we mark the page with 'use server'